 Dr. Lynn M. Sargeant

 Welcome to the College of Arts, Humanities and Social Sciences!
-Our College is the intellectual and cultural heart of South Dakota State University.
+Our college is the intellectual and cultural heart of South Dakota State University.
 The disciplines we teach and study span the breadth and depth of the human experience.
-Students can chart their future careers in more than 27 majors and 44 minors housed within the schools of American and Global Studies, Communication and Journalism, Design, Management and Economics, and Performing Arts, as well as the departments of English, Psychology, and Sociology and Rural Studies.
+Students can chart their future careers in more than 27 majors and 44 minors housed within the schools of American and Global Studies, Communication and Journalism, Design, Management and Economics, Performing Arts and Psychology, Sociology and Rural Studies, as well as the Department of English and Interdisciplinary Studies.